 Of one of them belonged the father of Juan Pablo, who was his first teacher.
 He was also a member of the Puerto Padre Municipal Band, in which the young promise made debut at age 14, playing the bombardino.

-Thanks to a grant, Juan Pablo Torres accesses the National School of Arts, where he is tutored by Antonio Linares.
+Thanks to a grant, Juan Pablo Torres accessed the National Art School, where he is tutored by Antonio Linares.
 Two years later he was selected to the Cuban Orchestra of Modern Music (OCMM).

 Dedicated himself to the study of the trombone, his two great role models were Generoso Jimenez, in its most traditional variant and then the jazzman Pucho Escalante, allowing him to incorporate into his music both sides.